 At Bridge International Academies, we have quadrupled our workforce every year since our inception!

-Bridge international Academies develops all of our own scripted curriculum along with matching books and hands-on learning tools based on the class and country requirements of each academy.
+Bridge International Academies develops all of its lesson plans and teacher guides based on the individual curriculums of countries. we also develop matching books and hands on learning tools based on the class and country requirements of each academy.

-Curriculum develops over 13,000 hours worth of new material every year!
+Our academics develop over 13,000 worth of new material every year!

 Production provides graphic design, illustration, proofreading, and printing support for all of the materials used by academies.